darwinrecreant/sansar-scripting-guide/docs/quaternions.md

     /// <param name="to">Second quaternion for interpolation.</param>
     /// <param name="t">Interpolation coefficient.</param>
     /// <returns>SLERP-interpolated quaternion between the two given quaternions.</returns>
-    public static Quaternion Slerp(this Quaternion from, Quaternion to, double t) {
+    public static Quaternion Slerp(this Quaternion from, Quaternion to, float t) {
       return from.Slerp(to, t, true);
     }